Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Infinite-dimensional semimartingales

 \subsection{$(\LL, \hat{\H})^\#$-semimartingale and infinite-dimensional stochastic integrals}

 In the previous part, observe that the stochastic integrals with respect to infinite-dimensional standard $\H^\#$-semimartingales are real-valued.
 Function valued stochastic integrals are of interest in many areas of infinite-dimensional stochastic analysis, for example, stochastic partial differential equations.
 With that in mind, we want to study stochastic integrals taking values in some infinite-dimensional space.
-If $Y$ is a standard $\H^\#$-semimartingale, we could put $H(x,t) = X(\cdot -, x)\cdot Y(t)$ where for each $x$ in a Polish space $E$, $X(\cdot,x)$ is a cadlag process with values in $\H$.
-The above integral is defined, but the function properties of $H$ are not immediately clear.
+If $Y$ is a standard $\H^\#$-semimartingale, we could put $H(x,t) = X(\cdot -, x)\cdot Y(t)$ where for each $x$ in a Polish space $\E$, $X(\cdot,x)$ is a cadlag process with values in $\H$.
+While the above integral is defined, the function properties of $H$ are not immediately clear.
 Hence, a careful approach is needed for constructing infinite-dimensional stochastic integrals.
-In \cite{KP96_2}, Kurtz and Protter introduced the concept of $(\LL, \hat{\H})^\#$-semimartingale as a natural analogue of the $\H^\#$-semimartingale for developing infinite-dimensional stochastic integrals.
-Below, we give a brief outline of that theory.\\
+For the integral process $X_-\cdot Y$ to take values in a Banach space $\LL$, the concept of a standard $(\LL, \hat{\H})^\#$-semimartingale was introduced in \cite{KP96_2} as a natural analogue of the standard $\H^\#$-semimartingale.
+Below, we give a brief outline of that theory.

-Let $(E,r_E)$ and $(U,r_U)$ be two complete, separable metric spaces.
-Let $\LL, \H $ be separable Banach spaces of $\R$-valued functions on $E$ and $U$ respectively.
+Let $(\E,r_\E)$ and $(\U,r_\U)$ be two complete, separable metric spaces.
+Let $\LL, \H $ be separable Banach spaces of $\R$-valued functions on $\E$ and $\U$ respectively.
 Note that for function spaces, the product $fg, f \in \LL, g \in \H$ has the natural interpretation of point-wise product.
 Suppose that $\left\{f_i\right\}$ and $\left\{g_j\right\}$ are such that the finite linear combinations of the $f_i$ are dense in $\LL$, and the finite linear combinations of the $g_j$ are dense in $\H$.

 \begin{definition} Let $\hat{\H}$ be the completion of the linear space $\left\{\sum_{i=1}^l\sum_{j=1}^ma_{ij}f_ig_j: f_i \in \left\{f_i\right\}, g_j \in \left\{g_j\right\}\right\}$ with respect to some norm $\|\cdot\|_{\hat{\H}}$. \end{definition}